On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Evaluation

 We employ the DiskANN-based Milvus~\cite{Milvus, Wang2021milvus} as our vector database, the \texttt{Qwen3-Embedding-0.6B} for embedding.
 For reranking, we employ \texttt{Qwen3-Reranker-0.6B} on the Apple platform and \texttt{Bge-Minicpm} on the NVIDIA platform.
 For generation, we deploy a \texttt{Qwen3-32B} model on a server with two NVIDIA A800 GPU.

 \autoref{fig:macro_rag_latency} compares the latency and precision of HF and {\sys}.
-Our system achieves significant performance gains, reducing latency by 51\% an NVIDIA platform and 31\% on Apple platform, respectively.
+Our system achieves significant performance gains, reducing latency by 51\% on NVIDIA platform and 31\% on Apple platform, respectively.
 Crucially, these improvements come with almost no loss in model precision. \autoref{fig:macro_rag_memory_5070} and~\autoref{fig:macro_rag_memory_macmini} shows the memory footprint of HF and {\sys}.
 Our system also substantially lowers peak memory by up to 77.8\% and average memory by 92.3\%.
 This large reduction in average memory stems from the aggressive memory optimization of the reranking phase, which dominates the overall execution time.

 \paragraph{Agent Memory (AM).} We evaluate our system in an agent memory application~\cite{zhang2025mobiagent}.
-This application optimizes GUI-based agent by caching past successful action trajectories to bypass expensive and redundant Vision-Languange Model (VLM) inference.
-The core of the agent memroy lies in selecting the most semantic relevant trajectories, which is performed by a reranker.
+This application optimizes GUI-based agent by caching past successful action trajectories to bypass expensive and redundant Vision-Language Model (VLM)~\cite{mobiagent2025vlm} inference.
+The core of the agent memory lies in selecting the most semantic relevant trajectories~\cite{mobiagent2025trace}, which is performed by a reranker.
 We employ \texttt{Qwen3-Reranker-0.6B} reranker and evaluate our system in the NVIDIA platform, the VLM is serving on two NVIDIA A800 server.
 The test results on the Apple platform are similar to those on the NVIDIA platform, so we will not elaborate further.

-As shown in~\autoref{fig:macro_agent_latency}, we evaluate the task completion latency and the task succession rate in two different workloads.
-Our system significant reduce the latency by 25.2\% in the video workload and 43.4\% in the community scenario, respectively.
+As shown in~\autoref{fig:macro_agent_latency}, we evaluate the task completion latency and the task success rate in two different workloads.
+Our system significantly reduces the latency by 25.2\% in the video workload and 43.4\% in the community scenario, respectively.
 Crucially, these improvements come with no loss in the task success rate. \autoref{fig:macro_agent_memory} shows the memory footprint in the period of a single click action performing by the agent.
 Compared to HF, {\sys} reduces the peak memory usage by 63.0\%.
-Such substantial savings are particularly valuable on resource-constrained edge devices, where lower memory usage directly increases the keeplive rate of applications and improves the users' experience.
+Such substantial savings are particularly valuable on resource-constrained edge devices, where lower memory usage directly increases the keep-alive rate of applications and improves the users' experience.